Residue sums for superconformal indices: Conclusion and future directions

 \section{Conclusion and future directions}

-In this work, we have evaluated superconformal indices of gauge theories through residues.
-The key new insight on which our analysis relies is that in almost all examples considered, the residue sums can only be made sense of when using a ``reduced measure'' to perform the gauge singlet projection.
-The reduced measure can be obtained from the usual Haar measure by gauge fixing not just to a diagonal $SU(N)$ matrix, but also fixing the residual $S_N$ Weyl symmetry.
-We have applied this method to various indices of the $\mathcal{N}=4,2,1$ $SU(2)$ gauge theories and, as such, derived new closed form expressions for their indices.
-In the final section, we also demonstrated how the method generalizes to higher rank gauge theories, by deriving the residue sum for $\mathcal{N}=4$ $SU(3)$ Macdonald index.
+In this work, we have evaluated superconformal indices of gauge theories in closed form by evaluating the contour integrals that define them through residues.
+The key new insight on which our analysis relies is that in almost all examples considered, the residue sum can only be made sense of when using a ``reduced measure'' to perform the gauge singlet projection.
+The reduced measure can be obtained from the usual Haar measure by gauge fixing the unitary integral to not just a diagonal $SU(N)$ matrix, but also fixing the residual $S_N$ Weyl symmetry.
+We have applied this method to various indices of $\mathcal{N}=4,2,1$ $SU(2)$ gauge theories and, by doing so, derived new closed form expressions for their indices.
+In the final section, we demonstrated how the method generalizes to higher rank gauge theories, by considering the example of the $\mathcal{N}=4$ $SU(3)$ Macdonald index.

-The main motivation for our work is to find alternative, more minimal expressions for the index which manifest the strongly coupled spectrum of the corresponding SCFT.
-We showed that, for the case of the $\mathcal{N}=4$ $SU(2)$ Macdonald index, the residue can be thought of as a useful intermediate step towards this goal.
+The main motivation behind our work was to find expressions for the index which, unlike the usual gauge integral expression, more faithfully represent the BPS spectrum of the corresponding SCFT at non--zero or even strong coupling.
+We showed that, for the case of the $\mathcal{N}=4$ $SU(2)$ Macdonald index, the residue sum represents a useful intermediate step towards this goal.
 Indeed, by expressing the index in terms of basic hypergeometric series, we were able to use known identities for such series to simplify the residue sum.
-We argued that the resulting expression is indeed a manifestation of the strongly coupled spectrum.
-In particular, the expression provides further support for the conjecture that there are no ``non-graviton'' operators in the Macdonald (or Schur) sector of the $\mathcal{N}=4$ $SU(2)$ theory \cite{Beem:2013sza,Chang:2023ywj}.
+We argued that the resulting expression manifests features of the (expected) strongly coupled BPS spectrum in the Macdonald sector.
+In particular, the expression provides further support for the conjecture that there are no ``non-graviton'' or fortuitous operators in the Macdonald (or Schur) sector of the $\mathcal{N}=4$ $SU(2)$ theory \cite{Beem:2013sza,Chang:2023ywj}.

-Another interesting feature of the closed form expression is that it manifests the analytic properties of the index and, in particular, can be used to analytically continue in the fugacities.
-In this way, we found new specializations of the $\mathcal{N}=4$ $SU(2)$ Macdonald index, including $t=q^{\frac{1}{2}}$ and $t=1$, for which it simplifies into a product formula.
-Finally, the expression is related in a non-trivial way with the TQFT expression for the index, which is written in terms of a sum over Macdonald polynomials \cite{Gadde:2011uv}.
+Another interesting feature of the closed form expressions is that they manifest the analytic properties of the index and, in particular, can be used to analytically continue in the fugacities.
+In this way, we found new specializations of the $\mathcal{N}=4$ $SU(2)$ Macdonald index, including $t=q^{\frac{1}{2}}$ and $t=1$, for which the index simplifies into a product formula.
+Finally, we found an interesting relation with the TQFT expression for the index, which is written in terms of a sum over Macdonald polynomials \cite{Gadde:2011uv}.